sdforero/Uber/README.md

 |![Imagen5](https://github.com/sdforero/Uber/blob/main/UberTripsMonthDay.png)|![Imagen6](https://github.com/sdforero/Uber/blob/main/UberVehiclesBasenumber.png)

 ### Analysis conclusions
-- Temporal Distribution: The months with the highest activity were June and May, while January had the lowest number of trips.
+- Temporal distribution: The months with the highest activity were June and May, while January had the lowest number of trips.
-- Weekly and Hourly Patterns: Weekends showed a significant increase in the number of trips, especially during nights and early mornings.
+- Weekly and hourly patterns: Weekends showed a significant increase in the number of trips, especially during nights and early mornings.
 Weekdays had activity peaks during the morning and evening rush hours.
-- Dispatch Bases: The base with the highest number of active vehicles was identified, which can be useful for planning resource distribution and improving service.
+- Dispatch bases: The base with the highest number of active vehicles was identified, which can be useful for planning resource distribution and improving service.